 1. More Expensive Than Most Competitors

-Of all the major online tax filing programs, TurboTax’s sticker prices are the highest, ranging from $29.99 to $79.99.
-By contrast, comparable paid plans from H&R Block range from $24.99 to $44.99 (federal) without compromising on any features, forms, schedules, or support.
+Of all the major online tax filing programs, TurboTax’s sticker prices are the highest, ranging up to $104.99.
+By contrast, comparable paid plans from H&R Block range from $24.99 to $49.99 (federal) without compromising on any features, forms, schedules, or support.